 The AIP re-title actually does apply to what’s going on in the movie.
 For those reasons, I refer to the movie as Island Of The Damned, rather than this:

 As a title, I find Island Of The Damned more palatable, more mysterious and more descriptive of the film itself.

 While there’s a certain amount of gore in the movie, it’s not that graphically violent.
 I love the island setting, the performances by the two leads, Lewis Fiander and Prunella Ransome…the score by Waldo De Los Rios…

 …and the surreal tone of the movie.
 There’s some great atmosphere and suspense, some truly mind-blowing melodramatic shock moments.

 That said, even among ’70s B-grade Horror movies, this is a niche item.
 Not for all tastes– subject matter is very dark; the way the movie ends, even more so.
 This is one of the most, if not THE most, nihilistic Horror movies I can think of.
 Not that it’s without purpose, though, and I’ll get to that later.

 The movie takes its time setting up the situation and the relationship between the two main characters; they don’t even get to the island ’til around twenty/twenty-five minutes into the movie.

 Once they’re on the island, more time’s spent on exploring this near-ghost town village, trying to find out, where is everybody?
-Why are these kids all so weird-acting?
+Why are these kids all behaving this way?